 Christiane Otto responds to user questions concerning measures which were developed in the department and she publishes in the field of Health-Related Quality of Life.
 Christiane Otto is focusing on statistical methods, especially on modern methods for validating psychological instruments.

-Veronika Ottová-Jordan, Dr. PH, MPH
+Veronika Ottová-Jordan, Dr. PH, MPH - on maternity leave -

 Veronika Ottová-Jordan is currently working as a research associate in the research unit "Child Public Health" where she is leading the 'Health Behaviour in School-aged Children' (HBSC) study in Hamburg.
 Furthermore, she is also involved in the EU RICHE project ("Research Into Child Health in Europe") and in the Kids-CAT project.
 Apart from this she works on various publications within HBSC and KIDSCREEN, and participates in various activities within the international HBSC network.